-Early in the new millennium it appeared that a long period of financial crisis had come to an end, but the world now faces renewed and greater turmoil.
-This 2010 volume analyses the past three decades of global financial integration and governance and the recent collapse into crisis, offering a coherent and policy-relevant overview.
-State-of-the-art research from an interdisciplinary group of scholars illuminates the economic, political and social issues at the heart of devising an effective and legitimate financial system for the future.
-The chapters offer debate around a series of core themes which probe the ties between public and private actors and their consequences for outcomes for both developed markets and developing countries alike.
-The contributors argue that developing effective, legitimate financial governance requires enhancing public versus private authority through broader stakeholder representation, ensuring more acceptable policy outcomes
+This 2010 volume analyses the past three decades of global financial integration and governance, offering a coherent and policy-relevant overview.
+State-of-the-art research from an interdisciplinary group of scholars illuminates the economic, political and social issues at the heart of devising an effective and legitimate financial system.
+The contributors argue that developing effective, legitimate financial governance requires enhancing public versus private authority through broader stakeholder representation, ensuring more acceptable policy outcomes.

-September 2008 the global financial markets stood at the edge of the abyss after the default of the American bank Lehman Brothers.
-Although a complete meltdown was avoided, the so-called ‘credit crunch’ led to the largest economic recession since the Great Depression of 1929.
-De kredietcrisis analyses the causes of the crisis from a political economy perspective and sets the crisis in the context of long-term trends in the global economy.
-Three key arguments run throughout the volume: (i) markets are institutionally embedded; (ii) financialisation has increased the importance of finance vis-a-vis the real economy; and (iii) decisions and nondecisions of policymakers were key in the developments leading to the crisis.
-The volume offers a unique Dutch-language collection of scholarly work on the political economy of financial markets and emphasises that a more thorough public debate on the developments and regulation of the financial system is needed.
+Global financial markets stood at the edge of the abyss after the default of Lehman Brothers in September 2008.
+This 2010 volume analyses the causes of this crisis arguing that: (i) markets are institutionally embedded; (ii) financialisation has increased the importance of finance vis-a-vis the real economy; and (iii) decisions and nondecisions of policymakers were key in the developments leading to the crisis.
+This unique Dutch-language volume of scholarly work on the political economy of financial markets emphasises that a more thorough public debate on the financial system is needed.

 - Underhill, G.R.D., Blom, J. & D. Mügge, ‘Introduction, the challenges and prospects of global financial integration’ in: Underhill, G.R.D., Blom, J. & D. Mügge (eds), Global financial integration thirty years on, from reform to crisis, Cambridge University Press, 2010 p.
 1-22